 Start slowly and plan the scale sensibly

-It would be wrong to start off with the same scale that you did before your break.
-The body has to slowly get back to the usual workload be introduced, i.e. depending on the length of the break you should set the following values.
+It would be wrong to start with the same amount that you ran before you took a break from running.
+The body must slowly be brought back to the known workload, i.e. depending on the length of the break you should focus on the following values.

 From a 2-week break, start at 70-80%, up to 4 weeks limit yourself to 60-70% and up to three months approx. 30-50% of the usual running scope.
-Those who have paused for a longer time start again from zero and first try to run again in one go.
+Those who have paused longer start again from zero and first try to run again in one go.

-Moments of happiness are rare, but with every small success and step try to be patient with them and not to overexert.
+Moments of happiness are rare, but with every little success and step try to be patient with them and not to overpacify.
 Try to structure your training and include enough alternative training.
-Especially with long-term injuries it is important to take breaks from running due to one-sided movements, to counteract the mistakes and to focus more on strength, mobility and stretching.
+Especially in the case of long-term injuries with breaks from running due to one-sided movements, it is important to counteract the mistakes and rely more on strength, mobilization and stretching.

 Don’t make up for missed training sessions

 After a long sports break due to illness or injury, many hobby runners want to start at full throttle and even catch up on missed units.
-Unfortunately, this can end with a follow-up forced break.
-Just forget what was before and stick to the points mentioned above: start slowly and be patient.
-If you’ve been down for just a few weeks, you will quickly find your way back to your old shape.
+Unfortunately, this can end with a follow-up break.
+Just forget what was before and stick to the points mentioned above: start slower and be patient.
+If you’ve only been out for a few weeks, you’ll quickly find your way back to your old form.
 If you take longer breaks, it will take longer, but after a few weeks you will be back to what you were before the break.
 It is important that you pay attention to pain and signals from your body and also react.

 Try to bring the fun back

 In all honesty, the first few runs may be less fun for you.
-Try not to let that stop you and find the fun of running again.
+But try not to let that stop you and find the fun of running again.
 Enjoy the nature, the fresh air, the free time, the feeling of the comeback and the freedom.
 After initial difficulties, your run will become rounder, better and smoother over time.
-You like to shift down a gear every now and then and focus on your strengths.
+You like to shift down a gear from time to time and focus on your strengths.
 This will help you stay optimistic.
 It makes sense to set new training stimuli again and again so that there is no boredom.

-It is very important that you approach the matter in a positive way.
+It is very important that you approach the matter positively.
 Fears and negative thoughts won’t get you very far.
 Stay tuned and work on your mindset and change the approach to your training if necessary.